 This gluten free coconut cream pie has three layers!!
 It starts with smooth coconut milk pastry cream followed by crunchy toasted coconut-filled cream, all topped with sweetened whipped cream!
-It’s the ultimate in coconutty creamy goodness 🙂
+It’s the ultimate in coconutty creamy goodness.

 It’s always a no brainer for what to make my dad for his birthday dessert–anything coconut!!
-He LOVES coconut, which is great because so do I. So when I made this pie for his birthday last year, he loved it so much he wanted it again for his birthday this year!
+He LOVES coconut, which is great because so do I. When I made this pie for his birthday last year, he loved it so much he wanted it again for his birthday this year!
 And that’s just fine with me because it’s one of my favorite pies I make 😋

 Even though this gluten free coconut cream pie has three glorious layers, there aren’t many ingredients needed to make it.
 A few staples are used throughout each layer: